msingr/namechanger/README.md

 # namechanger
-Changes 'Umlaute' and some other characters for compatibility.
+Changes 'Umlaute' and some other mostly german characters for compatibility.